freakshake/freakshake/README.md

 The /config package is used for configuration management.
 Refer to the README.md file in /config for more detail.

+## Database

+For each database e.g. postgres, mongo,... we should implement a constructor package like <https://github.com/freakshake/postgres>
+or <https://github.com/freakshake/mongo> in the /pkg directory.
+We should implement a struct for a DSN or connection string or something like this.

+We should ping the DB if possible for a quick health check.

 ## Errors

 ### Panics